 Outreach Work in Limpopo Province

 Holy Rosary School in Malamulele is a primary school that was started by the Holy Rosary Sisters in 2000 at the request of the Bishop of Tzaneen.
 Over the years our school has worked closely with this very special school and passionate staff.
-Each year some of the money raised by our Debutantes has been used to assist with and upgrading facilities.
+Each year, some of the money raised by our Debutantes has been used to assist with and upgrading the facilities.